Cameroon Calendar with Holidays 2026 – Official List

 • Tabaraski (Eid al-Adha)—May 27 (Wed): Islamic feast of sacrifice honoring the devotion of Prophet Ibrahim.

-• Estimate Day—Aug 15 (SAT): Catholic celebration of Mary’s perception in heaven.
+• Assumption Day—Aug 15 (SAT): Catholic celebration of Mary’s perception in heaven.

 • Christmas Day—Dec.
 25 (Fri): Christian holiday celebrating the birth of Jesus Christ.